Packing List for India: Essentials For Your Journey

 In the unfortunate situation that you fall ill, you’ll want to have all your essential medications and a small first aid kit.

 You’ve probably heard of “Delhi belly.”
-If you haven’t, it’s a term used to describe the food poisoning people sometimes (often) experience in India.
-You should pack medications for your stomach and other symptoms like fever and headache.
-Pack your prescription drugs, too, if you have any.
+If you haven’t, it’s basically a term for the food poisoning that people sometimes (often) experience in India.
+Don’t stress, it’s usually nothing serious, and chances are you won’t even get it.
+But it’s always a good idea to be prepared, so you should pack some meds for your stomach and other symptoms like fever and headache, just in case.

 Let’s be real, India is many things, but the most hygienic isn’t one of them.